Consolidation Agent

 Debt consolidation - intercompany AR/AP/loan elimination after IC matching Eliminate matched reciprocal intercompany receivables, payables, loans, lease liabilities, derivatives and accrued interest - consuming reciprocal-matched balances from Intercompany Agent and offsetting at original transaction currency before FX impact?
 Rules Engine

-Deterministic mirroring per IFRS 10.B86(c) + ASC 810-10-45-1; consumes Intercompany Agent matched output; IC Agent handles bilateral matching, Consolidation Agent handles elimination journal posting; PCAOB AS 2110 + AS 2410 substantive testing requires both matching and elimination evidence
+Deterministic mirroring under IFRS 10.B86(c) and ASC 810-10-45-1, consuming the Intercompany Agent's matched output.
+The IC Agent handles bilateral matching while the Consolidation Agent posts the elimination journal, and PCAOB AS 2110 and AS 2410 substantive testing requires evidence of both matching and elimination.

 Decision Record